 symptoms on the frontend: “Waiting for data” is shown in the Setup, but no data arrives.

-investigating the log (using sudo journalctl -u picockpit-client -n 250) you find the following entry:
+investigating the log (using sudo journalctl -u picockpit-client -n 250) you find something matching the following entry:

 This happens because the frontend is in the wrong state – besides enabling the sensor, you should also enable the IAQ calculation: